 The History and Ethics of Suicide

 Questions surrounding suicide have been with us for at least as long as we’ve had written record, and the answers are as varied as the times and places where they were discussed.
-Friday, Doug sits down with philosophy scholar Margaret Battin.
+Tuesday, Doug's guest is the philosophy scholar Margaret Battin.
 She’s spent her career collecting the works of religious and secular thinkers regarding suicide.
 It has been considered noble, immoral, heroic and cowardly, and we’ll talk about what all of those views teach us about end-of-life issues today.
 [Rebroadcast]

 Margaret Battin is a Distinguished Professor of Philosophy and an Adjunct Professor of Internal Medicine at the University of Utah.
 Her books include Ending Life: Ethics and the Way We Die [Indiebound|Amazon] and The Ethics of Suicide: Historical Sources [Indiebound|Amazon]